harshitd04/Python-Projects/README.md

 # Python-Projects
-It contains my journey of re-learning python basics along with learning advanced python
+It contains my journey of re-learning python basics along with learning advanced python.